Electric Tuggers Benefits Construction And Mining OEMs

 MasterMover industrial tuggers offer a robust solution in order to give construction and mining customers a fluid assembly process based on lean manufacturing principles.
 Crucially, the compact size and pedestrian operation enables companies to lay out their factories to suit production requirements, rather than be forced to reserve space for a road network of forklifts.

 Typically, construction equipment manufacturers set up dedicated areas where key sections of the machine – such as the chassis, the engine and the cab – are built.
 Each of these completed sections can weigh up to 27 tons, which must then be transferred to the production line for final assembly.Andy Owen, Partner & DirectorMasterMover

 How to Create Flexible Production Processes

 MasterMover recommends a system whereby components are assembled directly onto carts.
 These can then be quickly and safely towed using MasterTugs, initially within that section’s production area, and subsequently to the production line.

-Effectively, this means that the customer benefits from a bespoke assembly line process built around the optimum order of manufacturing.
+Effectively, this means that the customer benefits from a custom assembly line process built around the optimum order of manufacturing.
 This helps to increase flexibility and enables manufacturers to increase their agility, allowing them to respond to changing market conditions and demand.

-As a core waste within lean manufacturing, the transportation and movement of loads is a non-value adding task.
+As a core waste within lean manufacturing, the transportation and movement of loads is a non-value-adding task.
 With this in mind, many heavy plant manufacturers are looking for ways to slimline their material handling processes to drive efficiency and enable staff to focus on more productive tasks.